Understanding Distressed Properties in Connecticut

 What constitutes a distressed property in Connecticut?

-In Connecticut, a “distressed property” is a home that is either in foreclosure, a short sale, or is owned by a bank because of money problems.
-Buyers and sellers face different problems and have different chances in these cases.
-If a homeowner doesn’t make their mortgage payments, the lender will take formal action against them.
-This is called foreclosure.
+As of 2019, a “distressed property” in Connecticut is a house that has not paid its bills, is a short sale, or is owned by a bank because the owner can’t.
+People who buy and sell have different problems and chances when these things happen.
+Some lenders will tell the government about people who don’t pay their debts.
+This is known as default.
 The house sells for less than what is still owed on the mortgage in a short sale.
-When a house doesn’t sell at a foreclosure sale, the bank takes it back and owns it.
-This is also known as a bank-owned property or a REO.
+If the house doesn’t sell at the foreclosure sale, the bank gets it back.
+This is also known as “bank-owned” or “REO.”

 Common reasons for distressed properties